bhyvex/shinkenlab.io/content/course-3-1.4to2.0.md

 This is our third online course, we are now looking at the migration to the 2.0 from the 1.4 one :)

-We will install a 1.4.1 version and wewill migrate to a 2.0 one.
+We will install a 1.4.1 version and we will migrate to a 2.0 one.
 So let's start :)

 You can follow this tutorial with this video: